 Using (or totally breaking) the rule of thirds

 You may not know this about us, reader, but there’s almost nothing we love as much as professional and polished-looking images that take, like, virtually no time to make.

 Crop with Shape Cutouts

 What if you could crop … with shapes?
 Suddenly, rectangles could become circles, squares could metamorphose into stars, cats and dogs living together!
 Science, you go too far!

 Actually, this technology already exists, and it turns out that cropping your images into various shapes is perfectly safe and a lot of fun.
 Use PicMonkey’s Shape Cutouts, located in our Frames tab, to crop images in all kinds of configurations: stars, circles, hearts, and even hexagons.
 Adjust the size and angle of your cutout to get the perfect perspective on your image.

 What sets Shape Cutouts apart as a cropping tool isn’t just its quirkiness, but its versatility.
-Sure, our cutouts can be used to add flavor (or flavahhh) to snapshots, but their uses don’t stop there.
-If you’re so inclined, you can use Shape Cutouts to make labels with transparent backgrounds, and even to create your own overlays.
+Sure, our cutouts can be used to add flavor to snapshots, but their uses don’t stop there.
+If you’re so inclined, you can use Shape Cutouts to make labels with transparent backgrounds, and even to create your own graphics.
 Learn more about creating great images with Shape Cutouts.